drwpow/pow.rs/src/pages/blog/was-html-a-mistake.md

 ---
-title: is it time to retire HTML?
+title: Is it time to retire HTML?
 date: 2020-04-19
 updated: 2021-09-18
 description: |